junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 There are monsters and leviathans closing in behind them.
 There is a large bone blade in his hand.

-The monsters seem to keep targeting Cas for attack, showing far more interest in 他the angel than the human, for some reason.
+The monsters seem to keep targeting Cas for attack, showing far more interest in the angel than the human, for some reason.
 Dean pulls Cas behind him, taking them out one by one, not stopping to question why the change of behavior.

 He checks on Cas the moment these monsters are cleared out.
 "You okay?"

-There are more fresh blood stains on Cas's clothes, Dean finds his own brain already start painting images of deep cuts and wounds underneath the clothes, imagining a lifeless body Cas might turn to if he ever lets his guard slip for a split second.
+There are more fresh blood stains on Cas's clothes, Dean finds his own brain already starts painting images of deep cuts and wounds underneath the clothes, imagining a lifeless body Cas might turn to if he ever lets his guard slip for a split second.
 His jaw tightens at the thought, knowing it might be true.

 Then Cas says, "I'm fine."

 It feels like a conversation they've had a million times.
 In Purgatory, or in Dean's head.

 They reach the portal.
-And Cas starts to say the usual notions of portal being human-only and that he should be left behind.
+And Cas starts to say the usual notions of the portal being human-only and that he should be left behind.
 And as always, Dean doesn't listen, doesn't even bother arguing.
 He just holds his hand.

 He crosses the portal, and this time, in this vision, Cas is pulled through with him.
 Right by his side, holding his hand tight.